 8. Pour Honda All Season Antifreeze/Coolant Type 2 into the radiator up to the base of the filler neck.
 This coolant is a mixture of 50 percent antifreeze and 50 percent water.
 Pre-mixing is not required.

-The cooling system capacity is: 1.72 US gal (6.5 & , 1.43 Imp gal) Fill up to here
+The cooling system capacity is: 1.72 US gal (6.5 l)

-- 9. Tighten the bleeder bolt and reinstall the bleeder cap when coolant comes out in a steady stream with no bubbles. - 10.Start the engine and let it run for about 30 seconds.
-Then turn off the engine. - 11.Pour coolant into the radiator up to the base of the filler neck.
+- 9. Tighten the bleeder bolt and reinstall the bleeder cap when coolant comes out in a steady stream with no bubbles - 10.Start the engine and let it run for about 30 seconds.
+Then turn off the engine. - 11.
+Pour coolant into the radiator up to the base of the filler neck.

-- 12.Fill the reserve tank to the MAX mark.
-Install the reserve tank cap. - 13.Install the radiator cap, and tighten it to the first stop. - 14.Start the engine and let it run until the radiator fan comes on two times.
+- 12. Fill the reserve tank to the MAX mark.
+Install the reserve tank cap. - 13.
+Install the radiator cap, and tighten it to the first stop. - 14.Start the engine and let it run until the radiator fan comes on two times.
 Then stop the engine.